 Whether sitting or standing, imagine you have a string at the front of your breastbone attached to the ceiling and picture it moving the bottom of your ribcage away from the top of your hip bones.
 Next, pull your shoulder blades back toward your spine and then press them down slightly toward your waistline.
 Squeeze your shoulder blades together.
 Hold 10 seconds; relax.
 Repeat frequently throughout the day.

-Posture perfector No. 2
+Perfect Posture No 2

 Goal: Prevent slumping and correct rounded shoulders